aws-samples/amazon-comprehend-custom-automate-classification-it-service-request/README.md

 ```
 Amazon Comprehend returns confidence scores for each label that it has attributed correctly.
 If the service is highly confident about a label, the score will be closer to 1.
 Hence, for the Amazon Comprehend custom classifier model that was trained using the SEOSS dataset - the custom classifier model predicts that the text belongs to class `SPARK`

+## Cleaning up
+To clean up all the resources created in this blog post that were created as part of the training stack and the inference stack, use the following command.
+This command deletes all the AWS resources created as part of the previous cdk deploy commands:
+	`$ cdk destroy --all`

 ## Useful commands

  * `cdk ls`          list all stacks in the app